How to Get Rid of Flies in Your Garage

 How to Keep Flies Out of Your Garage…Permanently

-Once you’ve gotten rid of the flies in your garage, you’ll want to ensure they don’t come back.
+Once you’ve gotten rid of the flies in your garage, you’ll want to ensure they don’t return.

 Here are a few tips to encourage a fly-free zone: